Airline SAS follows Nordic reforms, hopes not too late

 By Patrick Lannin

-But many believe it can never compete with harder nosed rivals like Norwegian Air Shuttle (NWC.OL) and Ryanair (RYA.I) with no legacy of state ownership and a steely focus on the lowest prices.
+But many believe it can never compete with harder nosed rivals like Norwegian Air Shuttle and Ryanair with no legacy of state ownership and a steely focus on the lowest prices.

 "SAS has gone from crisis to crisis.
 What we are now witnessing, is a state-sponsored dinosaur in the process of dying," said Norwegian newspaper Adressa this week.